Free Resources for Project Managers - Velopi Articles, Part 2

 No project management site would be complete without some words on the infamous triple constraint.
 Practicing project managers will relate to the title of our article: “Wrestling with the Project Management Triple Constraint”.
 We also cover those items that seem to partake in all the project management processes – “Enterprise Environmental Factors” and “Organizational Process Assets”.

 We look at vision statements in “The Vision Thing” and recommend this sort of strategic thinking at the project level.
-We also consider project failures with a bit more sympathy than the title suggests – “Schadenfreude”.
 Since projects are carried out in “Organizations”, we look at different ways of modelling them.
 Below organizations, you find groups and teams, which means we have to consider how decisions are made in groups – “Group Decisions in Projects”.

-Seeing as Velopi is very much a Project Management Institute Registered Education Provider, we have posted many tutorials on topics that are relevant to the PMP® and CAPM® exams.
+Seeing as Velopi is very much a Project Management Institute Approved Training Partner, we have posted many tutorials on topics that are relevant to the PMP® and CAPM® exams.
 Fortunately, these topics are of general interest to project managers on the ground.

 For instance, what project manager has not had to solve problems – “Problem Definition for Project Managers” – or has not, at some time, had to conduct a feasibility study?
 However, some project managers can have a very happy existence without worrying about budgets.
 But even these people can gain from financial management techniques – “In Software Project Management, Time is Money”.
-Even if you do not want to consider time as a cost, we cover the other scheduling techniques – “Gantt Charts”, the “Critical Chain Method” and we have two articles on “Taking the Critical Path”.
+Even if you do not want to consider time as a cost, we cover the other scheduling techniques – “Gantt Charts”, the “Critical Chain Method” and we have two articles on the Critical Path “The Forward Pass” and "The Backward Pass" .
 We also warn against the temptation to throw resources at a late project in “The Dangers of Crashing”.

 Dealing with people is often the most difficult part of a project manager’s role, so the three part article “Dealing with Problem People” is a useful reference, as is the two part article “Conflict Resolution for Project Managers”.
-In today’s multi-national, globalized world, “Project Management: Coping with Culture” offers helpful advice, as do the pieces on “Acquiring the Team”, “Who Does What, When?” and “Leading the Troops”.
+In today’s multi-national, globalized world, “Project Management: Coping with Culture” offers helpful advice, as do the pieces on “Acquiring a Team”, “What is a RACI Chart in Project Management?” and “Leading a Team in Project Management”.

 All project managers are tasked with identifying risks, but how do you set about doing this?
-Try “Finding Project Risks”.
-If you need to decide between various courses of action, based on risk, you can consider Expected Monetary Value analysis as described in “Being Decisive”.
-Some of you will have a background in Six Sigma, so you will welcome “Risk Analysis with Failure Mode and Effect Analysis”.
+Try “How to use a Risk Breakdown Structure”.
+If you need to decide between various courses of action, based on risk, you can consider Expected Monetary Value analysis as described in “Make decisions with Expected Monetary Value Analysis”.
+Some of you will have a background in Six Sigma, so you will welcome “Risk Prioritization with Failure Mode and Effect Analysis”.

 We hope project managers will find these articles useful.
 We also hope that they may inspire interest in our project management certification courses.
-For your convenience, we run our project management courses in Dublin, Cork, Limerick and Galway.
 To find out more, please visit our training page or contact us directly.